SAFCSP-Team/binary-tree-decision-tree/README.md

 ### Implementation
 Using Java programming language:

-- `Node` class is already implemented and added to the DecesionTree java file as the below:
+- The `Node` class is already implemented and added to the DecesionTree java file as below:
 ```java
 class Node {